kierenAW/containerised_environments_for_data_science/container_index.md

 ### machine_learning_001

 A machine learning environment with JupyterLab that includes various tools for developing, training and testing machine learning models, with support for Large Language Models (LLMs).
-The container starts with JupyterLab running for immediate access.
+The container starts with JupyterLab running for immediate access and provides SSH access using a key.
+A static Jupyter token is also configurable at build time.
+This environment is built for CPU usage, ensuring wide compatibility across different systems, but does not include GPU acceleration.

 #### Included Tools:
 - **Core Libraries:**